Bahing language: Dialects

 According to Ethnologue, Bahing consists of the Rumdali, Nechali, Tolacha, Moblocha, and Hangu dialects, with 85% or above intelligibility among all dialects.
-Bahing is best understood by the most people.

 Documentation

 The Bahing language was described by Brian Houghton Hodgson (1857, 1858) as having a very complex verbal morphology.
 By the 1970s, only vestiges were left, making Bahing a case study of grammatical attrition and language death.

 Phonology

 Bahing and the related Khaling language have synchronic ten-vowel systems.
-The difference of [mərə] "monkey" vs. [mɯrɯ] "human being" is difficult to perceive for speakers of even neighboring dialects, which makes for "an unlimited source of fun to the Bahing people" (de Boer 2002 PDF).
+The difference of [mərə] "monkey" vs. [mɯrɯ] "human being" is difficult to perceive for speakers of even neighboring dialects, which makes for "an unlimited source of fun to the Bahing people".